RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 - `--n-repos <n>`: 500/700
 - `--timeout <t>`: 8-10 seconds

-> The script execution will overwrite previuos results, so to begin the reproduction process from step 3, copy folders *01_results*, *02_results* from *original_results* to *results/* before launching script 3.
+To begin the reproduction process from step 3, delete or rename the results folders obtained from the *getting started* execution (folder *results*, folder *chatbot_repositories_zip*).
+Create a folder named *results* and copy folders *01_results* and *02_results* from *original_results* into *results* before launching script 3.
+If you are using docker, stop and run the docker container again before the new execution.

+> Some chatbot repositories may have changed their url since the original execution.
+They will be excluded in step 3 as not found or in step 4 as wrong match with the csv file, if they are found but their current zip file name does not match the information collected in the original execution.

 ## License